 - Protect networks using risk analysis, defense models, security policy development, authentication and authorization controls, firewalls, packet filtering, virtual private networks (VPNs), and wireless network security

-- Respond to attacks with damage assessments, data forensics, data mining, attack tracing, and system recovery processes for continuity of operation
+- Respond to attacks with damage assessments, data forensics, attack tracing, and system recovery processes for continuity of operation

 - Identify system vulnerabilities and attack patterns and solve problems with intrusion detection tactics